FRC-Utilities/QDriverStation/README.md

 #### Configuration

-Once you finish installing the software, you can launch it and begin driving your robot.
+Once you finish installing the software, you can launch it and begin driving your robot (NOTE: THIS IS NOT POSSIBLE YET, HOPEFULLY WE WILL MAKE IT WORK SOON).
 Just be sure to input your team number and to verify that the joysticks are working correctly.

+Notes:
-Note that Mac users will be prompted to download an additional driver for Xbox 360 controllers to work.
+- Mac users will be prompted to download an additional driver for Xbox 360 controllers to work.
+- Windows users will be prompted to download Bonjour to get mDNS working, this is not necesary if you have the official FRC Driver Station already installed or if you use a static IP.

 If your team uses a custom IP address for your roboRIO (or mDNS is not working, try 10.XX.YY.26), navigate to the 'Preferences' tab and click the 'Advanced Settings...' button to configure the driver station.